aaronmccall/verymodel-riak/README.md

 ```

-**all**: Returns all instances of this model that are stored in Riak
+**all**: Streams or calls back with all instances of this model that are stored in Riak
-The only required argument is a callback (or true, if you want a stream).
-Any additional arguments
-will be passed to getRequest.
+or an index-filtered set of them, depending on whether filtering args are passed.
+If the first argument is a function, it will be called with the result.
+If

 ```javascript
         all: function () {